NickyDaB/CCNY-SCI-31920/exercises/my_first_github_repo/my_first_github_repo.md

 The next thing we need to note is the `Local Path` section.
 This is where GitHub desktop will clone *(aka - copy)* your repo to on your local machine.

-I think for me, for this first project, puttin git on my desktop with the folder name "my_first_repo" is fine.
+I think for me, for this first project, putting git on my desktop with the folder name "my_first_repo" is fine.
 In the future, we might mess around with putting stuff in different locations.
 But just remember where you are cloning your files to, this will be important!

 Once you are ready, hit the `clone` button.